 A common similarity between Chapati and Roti is that their names are often used interchangeably.
 Rotis are sometimes called chapatis and chapatis are also called Roti.
 Other similarities associated with these flatbreads include;

-- They are both unleavened bread
+- They are both unleavened breads

 - Chapati and roti can be eaten plain or served with other dishes, fruits, and vegetables.